Station-Manager/.github/profile/README.md

 The software is not aimed at contests (although it does support contesting), rather at general HF operation by phone and CW.

+## Computer Aided Transceiver (CAT)

+The software does support CAT operation; however, only Yaesu FTdx10 and F7-100 have been tested (I don't own any other rigs).